The phone rings this morning from a KL number I don’t pay attention to, and it’s a guy speaking slowly in Malay.

 He tells me to dial 103 while staying on my mobile phone.
 It’s directory enquiries, he advises, and they will confirm the number he is calling from, which I then notice is 03 2266 2222 – supposedly Bukit Aman Police Station’s number.

-I can’t help but notice his effort to keep me connected and on the call.
+I can’t help but notice his effort to keep me connected, and on the call, egging me on to do this check from another phone.

 “Sure”, I say, “let me call you at the office, then we talk again.”